logo left

 • 1/2 teaspoon of vanilla extract

-Press the powdered sugar and cocoa together through a sieve and into the heavy cream.
-Otherwise, follow the same recipe as above.
+Chocolate: Press 2 tablespoons powdered sugar with 1 tablespoon cocoa through a sieve and into 1 cup of heavy cream.

 Coffee: For each cup of whipping cream, add 2 teaspoons instant coffee and 2 tablespoons powdered sugar.

-Alcohol Flavors such as bourbon: For each cup of whipping cream, add 1 tablespoon liquor and 2 tablespoons powdered sugar.
+Alcohol flavors (bourbon or rum): For each cup of whipping cream, add 1 tablespoon liquor and 2 tablespoons powdered sugar.